TraceLD/retropath/README.md

 # retropath
 RetroPath2.0 algorithm as a standalone application aimed to be easy to use and install.

-RetroPath2.0 algorithm builds a reaction network from a set of source compounds to a set of sink compounds using a set of reaction rules.
+The algorithm builds a reaction network from a set of source compounds to a set of sink compounds using a set of reaction rules.
 In retrosynthesis the source is (are) the target compound(s) and sink are the native metabolites.
 After generating the chemical reactions via retrosynthesis a subset may effectively link a source to a subset of sink compounds.
 This sub-network is a scope and is output in a dedicated file.
 (Delépine et al., 2018)

 ## Installation instruction for users